 Follow me on social media for more recipe ideas & inspiration!

 - Queso fresco, corn tortillas, flour tortillas, sliced jalapeños, fried egg, shredded cheese

 - Place potatoes in a saucepan and add enough cold water to cover them by about two inches (about 6 cups).
-Add a tablespoon of salt and stir to dissolved.
-Bring to a boil over high heat then, reduce the heat to medium and cook until the potatoes become tender but still firm, about 10 minutes.
+Add a tablespoon of salt and stir to dissolve.
+Bring to a boil over high heat, then reduce the heat to medium and cook until the potatoes become tender but still firm, about 10 minutes.
 Drain but don’t rinse.
 Return them to the hot pot and set aside.

 - Meanwhile, heat a large non-stick or cast iron skillet over medium high heat, add the chorizo and cook stirring frequently breaking up the clumps, until the chorizo is cooked through and fat has rendered.
 About 7 minutes.